galichinsky/blackjack/README.md

 # How to Win
 * Blackjack: If your first two cards are an Ace and a 10-value card (10, Jack, Queen, King), this is an automatic win (Blackjack), unless the dealer also draws a Blackjack, it will be

-* Higher Value than Dealer: If your hand total is closer to 21 than the dealer's hand total without going bust, you win.
-Winnings are typically paid out at 1:1.
+* Higher Value than Dealer: If your hand total is closer to 21 than the dealer's hand total without busting, you win.
+Winnings are typically paid out at 3:2.

 * Dealer Busts: If the dealer's hand total goes over 21 (busts), you win regardless of your hand value.